billp72/netcreative/content/posts/2020-03-03--ecommerce-starter/index.md

 ---
-title: e-commerce website theme
+title: e-commerce PWA theme
 category: project
 cover: ecommerce.jpg
 author: william pope
 ---

 ## Custom-built, e-commerce website theme
-Welcome to the fast, progressive web
+Welcome to the new, fast, progressive web

-### This website template is ideal for
+### This template is ideal for
-* Stores with fewer skews or product variants
+* Clients selling fewer products or product variants
-* Want a customizable website with an app-like, integrated feel
+* Clients that want a highly customizable website with app-like feel
-* Want to sell products and deliver information all in one place
+* Clients that want to sell products on their company's or personal website

 ### Features
-* Store CMS using contentful along you to manage all product content from the cloud
+* Contentful CMS allows owners to manage product content from the cloud
-* Snipcart for an integrated shopping experience
+* Snipcart allows for an integrated checkout experience
 * Stripe is a payment gateway and sales management tool
 * Algolia (site search)
-* Blog (a section that feature articles and posts)
+* PWA, or progressive web app, is a website that functions and performs similar to a native Android or IOS application
-* Progressive web app (PWA).
-Behaves like an Android or IOS application but with SEO like a website
+* A blog

 ![https://community.shopify.com/c/user/viewprofilepage/user-id/623407](./collaga.jpg)